travelgateX/documentation-site/content/legacy/docs/hotel/methods/Avail.md

 ### Response Format

-Results are organized in this hierarchy:
+Results are organized in this hierarchy=

 -   *Hotel* :